Normando1945/Repo_ConcreteII_Desing/README.md

 ## Contributing

-This repository is maintained by the author as the official course repository for **Seismic-Resistant Design**.
+This repository is maintained by the authors as the official course repository for **Reinforced Concrete Design II**.

 Students are encouraged to use the repository, report bugs, and suggest improvements whenever necessary.
-Nevertheless, the official development and organization of the repository remain under the supervision of the author.
+Nevertheless, the official development and organization of the repository remain under the supervision of the authors.

 Suggestions for improvement may be shared through issues or pull requests, which will be reviewed before any change is incorporated into the repository.

 ## General Recommendation

-Students are encouraged to keep this repository updated throughout the semester and use it as the main reference point for class notes, numerical examples, design criteria, and the progressive development of seismic-resistant design tools and concepts.
+Students are encouraged to keep this repository updated throughout the semester and use it as the main reference point for class notes, numerical examples, design criteria, and the progressive development of reinforced-concrete design tools and concepts.